0wnleahshad0w/0wnleahshad0w/README.md

 ---

-Hey, I'm someone who's spent most of my life as a working musician — but recently, I’ve been diving deep into cybersecurity, privacy, and digital forensics.
+I'm someone who's spent most of my life as a working musician — but recently, I’ve been diving deep into cybersecurity, privacy, and digital forensics.

 I didn’t come from a CS degree or bootcamp.
 What I *do* have is hands-on experience, persistence, and a relentless curiosity that’s led me to build and break things across multiple platforms — not because someone told me to, but because I had to know what was real.